 We are proud to have funds available to help those individuals who are interested in global health.
 Our awards and opportunities are available not only to medical students, residents and faculty but also to international scholars.

 If you are interested in donating to any of our Wake Forest School of Medicine Global Health funds, we encourage you to contact Lisa Marshall, Vice President, Office of Philanthropy and Alumni Relations.
-If you are a company or other organization who would like to sponsor a global health trip through the School of Medicine, please contact Lynn Snyder, Program Coordinator, Office of Global Health at firstname.lastname@example.org.
+If you are a company or other organization who would like to sponsor a global health trip through the School of Medicine, please contact Sheila Rutledge, Program Coordinator, Office of Global Health at firstname.lastname@example.org.

 Students, Residents, Fellows and Faculty